Eamon O'Carroll: Wigan Warriors

 He started the 2009 season as a substitute in a home defeat by Wakefield Trinity Wildcats.
 Despite being on the losing side, O'Carroll earned himself a starting spot for the next three weeks in favour of the out of form Andy Coley.
 He then made 2 more appearances for Wigan Warriors before he was ruled out for the season with a broken bone in his foot.

+Hull FC

 In September 2011, O'Carroll signed a 3-year contract with Hull F.C. for 2012.

+Widnes Vikings

 In June 2012, O'Carroll signed a contract with Widnes Vikings till end of 2014 season.

-In April 2014, Eamon signed a new two-year deal to stay with Widnes Vikings,.
+In April 2014, Eamon signed a new two-year deal to stay with Widnes Vikings.

+International

+He played international rugby for Ireland.